 Product type of projects – continuous projects with no end

-Those projects are projects without a deadline.
+Those projects are without a deadline.
 I’m talking about startup projects, like our fenixapps.com or kontra.agency.
 We decided to shut down FenixApps after Facebook decided to limit their API for our applications.
 I never thought this would happen in 2015.
 This is an example of an agile project.
-All tasks are in Backlog, and all you do is prioritizing according to your business plans.
+All tasks are in the Backlog, and all you do is prioritize according to your business plans.
 There are always changes, new ideas, new directions, etc., that’s why prioritizing is so important.

 Projects with deadlines

 There are some goals, budgets, and deadlines — for example, a web application for a client.
 We have a deadline which is part of a more significant marketing campaign.
 Inside of this deadline, we have milestones with due dates (and tasks with due dates).